peranakanfrancis/mary/content/en/sacraments/confirmation/_index.md

 {{< figure src="/img/sacraments/confirmation/confirmation.jpg" >}}

-> #### "All of them were filled with the Holy Spirit and began to speak in other languages, as the Spirit gave them ability. - Acts 2:4"
+> All of them were filled with the Holy Spirit and began to speak in other languages, as the Spirit gave them ability. - Acts 2:4

 There are three sacraments that are the foundation of Christian life.
 These sacraments are: [Baptism](sacraments/baptism), Confirmation, and [Communion](sacraments/communion).
 These three sacraments together are called the Sacraments of Initiation.